DanielLMcGuire/Phasor/notes/translationunitplan.md

 Instance* inst = runtime.instances[handle].get();
 ```

-Exceptions will be replaced with a new runtime system
+Exceptions will be replaced with a new system in the frame